iamnewhere/RealSync/README.md

 To add your music files -

-1. Replace the resources/audio file with a symlink to the directory with your music files
+1. Add/Replace the 'resources/audio' file with a symlink to the directory with your music files

 Ex commands - 'ln -sf full_path resources/audio'
 (here full_path is the path to your music directory)